 Which Company Has the Lowest Premium?

 It depends on your pet's breed and age.
-To quote your pet across all 3 carriers, fill out a short pet application here:
+To quote your pet across all three carriers, fill out a short pet application here:

 Compare Pet Insurance Quotes

 None of the companies cover pre-existing conditions.
-Although, Pets Best customer service advises,
+Pets Best customer service advises:

-Basically, once you buy coverage, you are required to get a checkup from a licensed vet, showing everything is healthy.
-We recommend getting a quote from each company and asking questions in advance of signing up for coverage.
-Price depends on several variables, including breed, age, zip code, and more.
+After you buy coverage, you are required to get a checkup from a licensed vet, showing everything is healthy.

 We recommend healthcare coverage for your pet.
-Any type of insurance offers peace of mind, but it will also allow you to give your dog or cat the best care possible should they ever be diagnosed with a serious illness.
-Any pet owner wants their furry friend to have a long, healthy life.
-Now, go give Fido and Fluffy a big hug and an extra treat.
+It will also allow you to give your dog or cat the best care if they encounter a severe illness.
+Any pet owner wants their furry friend to have a long and healthy life.

 At your service,